 11. CUSTOM REFERRAL BONUS

 Rather than having a set referral bonus, allow employees to decide how they would like to be rewarded for their efforts.
 You may need to set some kind of limitations, but employees will be happier with their reward if they have a say in what it is.

-In order to have a successful employee referral program, it’s critical you clearly communicate what it is, how it works and most importantly, the prizes you offer for qualified referrals.
-Here are a few tricks of the trade for promoting your employee referral program and referral bonus.
+In order to successfully utilize an employee referral bonus program, it’s critical you clearly communicate what it is, how it works and most importantly, the prizes you offer for qualified referrals.
+Here are a few ideas for promoting your employee referral program and referral bonus.

-Employee referral programs and bonuses are not as common or intuitive as you may think.
-Many people have never worked for a company that offers such a benefit, and even if they have, programs change from company to company.
+Employee referral bonuses are not as common or intuitive as you may think.
+Many people may have never worked for a company that offers such a benefit, and even if they have, programs change from company to company.

-Regularly remind employees of your referral bonus, especially when you’re planning on making a lot of new hires.
+Regularly remind employees of your referral bonus, especially when you’re planning on having a mass hiring period.
 If you’ve made any changes to your program like if you’re increasing the cash value of the bonus for a hard-to-hire role, make sure everyone in the company knows about the change so there’s an equal and fair chance at earning the bonus.

 If your team is full of competitive go-getters, a competition is a great way to encourage employees to make referrals.
 Offer an additional bonus for employees who make the most referrals in a set time or who refer hard-to-fill positions.

-Make sure to include content about your program and referral bonus in recruitment marketing materials.
+Make sure to include content about your referral bonus program in recruitment marketing and branding materials.
 This is particularly important if you offer bonuses to people outside of the company.
 Spread the word with social media recruiting and you may even find your next new hire is actually an external candidate wanting to make some extra cash through your referral bonus program.